Best Cup of Teas in Bhopal

 Bhopalis are die-hard fans of Chai.
 No matter what the weather may be like, a hot cup of tea brightens everyone’s day.
 We’ve all had memories of making our first cup of tea.
 A good, authentic cup of chai, those you’d find at most homes in India and in street corners, is a perfect balance between tea, milk & sugar.

 Chai lovers, view the drink with a lot of enthusiasm.
-It’s not just the chemistry of flavours which works for them but the emotional spaces which connects the soul.
+It’s not just the chemistry of flavours which works for them but the emotional spaces which connect the soul.

 But, how many of us really know about other variants of tea?
 People becoming more health conscious these days try and avoid milk.
 The most commonly known Teas in Bhopal are either Black Tea or Green Tea.
 While there are even concepts of High Tea & Afternoon Tea which are yet to hit the city.